Persoonia iogyna

-Persoonia iogyna is a species of flowering plant in the family Proteaceae and is endemic to south-eastern Queensland.
+Persoonia iogyna is a species of flowering plant in the family Proteaceae.
+It is endemic to south-eastern Queensland, Australia.
 It is an erect shrub or small tree with hairy young branchlets, narrow elliptical to lance-shaped leaves, yellow flowers and green fruit.

 Description

 Persoonia iogyna is an erect shrub or small tree that typically grows to a height of 1.6–4 m with smooth bark and hairy young branchlets.
 The leaves are arranged alternately along the stems, narrow elliptical to lance-shaped, 25–110 mm long and 6–19 mm wide with the edges curved downwards.
 The flowers are arranged in groups of up to eleven, each flower on a pedicel 2–5 mm long.
 The tepals are yellow and 10–13 mm long.
 Flowering occurs from December to February and the fruit is a green drupe about 9 mm long and 4.5 mm wide.

 Taxonomy

 Persoonia iogyna was first formally described in 1994 by Peter Weston and Lawrie Johnson from material collected near Mount Nebo in 1990.